Jump to content

 That might lead you to a Q&A or point-by-point low level outline.
 Or not.
 If the RFP itself specifies a Q&A or point-by-point response format, then you are lucky because it is clear what the customer expects and you’re not just doing it because it is easier.

 As long as they don't conflict with the RFP, there are many ways to organize the material you want to present.
-A Q&A format is best when you can anticipate the questions that the customer will have.
+A Q&A format is best when the customer has given you questions to answer, or when you can anticipate the questions that the customer will have.
 A point-by-point response is best when that suits the nature of your offering.
 This can happen when there are specific locations, components, or details about your offering that fit with the customer’s needs or understanding.

 The best outline format is one that the customer thinks is best, and not necessarily the one that you think makes the most sense.
+For the customer, proposals are a decision-making tool.
 Q&A outlines have the advantage of helping to make sure you answer all the questions that a customer might have.
 But not all subject matters are best organized around questions.
 You should choose the outline format that will:

 • Not get you thrown out